structicity/microcircuit-PD14-model/PyNEST/README.md

   ```
   pip install -U pip
   ```
-- Note: NEST needs to be installed locally in the virtual environment (see software requirements)
+- Note: NEST needs to be installed locally in the virtual environment (see software requirements); see [NEST install instructions](https://nest-simulator.readthedocs.io/en/stable/installation).

 The `microcircuit` python package can be installed by
   ```bash